Leicester v Arsenal: Who makes your Foxes team?

 - Published

-Arsenal visit Leicester in the latest round of Premier League fixtures on Saturday, but who will make it into Mikel Arteta's starting XI?
+Leicester host Arsenal in the latest round of Premier League fixtures on Saturday, but who will make it into Brendan Rodgers' starting XI?

 You'll be able to pick - and share on social media - your own line-up for every Premier League game throughout the campaign.